 Don't be afraid to make adjustments to the process

 As with any priority, you will learn things as you begin the execution phase.
 If any part of the new process isn't working, have an open dialogue and make any necessary adjustments.
 New management processes will only take hold if they truly provide the value as described in your original Objective Statement.
 Did implementing the process increase efficiency as expected?
 Did you surpass your goals?
-Did your fall short?
+Did you fall short?
 What can you do now with the new data available to improve?
 Start implementing those processes changes and continue working!
 You'll get better each time you through this process implementation framework.

 Following these steps sets the stage for the successful development and implementation of any new process in your organization.
 Successful strategy execution involves constantly improving business processes that align with your management system.
 Go forth and conquer!

-Want to know more about implementing a business process at work?
+Want to know more about Process Implementation?